arvindrk47/arvindrk47/readme.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently working on TCS as a Assistant System Engineer
+- 🔭 I’m currently working as a System Engineer in TCS

 - 🌱 I’m currently learning **Data Structures and Algorithms.**